tombeom/magugan/README.md

   <img src="https://github.com/tombeom/magugan/blob/main/images/Project%20picture.JPG" width="750" title="hover text">
 </p>

 Our project is about image processing for a parking lot system which keeps count of the available parking spots.
-It's done with integrated system made of RaspberryPi algorithm and Arduino.
-The system recognizes the remaining spots in the parking lot through a camera input that will then be processed by a deep learning image processing algorithm which output is used to monitor the parking lot situation in real time.
-A live monitoring is shown on a dedicated website which we are in a process of making it.
-Arduino and Bluetooth communication perform the function of raising and lowering the breaker according to the parking lot situation.
-The information from the parking lot will be shown on the website through web server.
+It's done with integrated system made of RaspberryPi algorithm and Arduino board ESP32 .
+The system recognizes the available spots in the parking lot through a camera input that will then be processed by a deep learning image processing algorithm which output is used to monitor the parking lot situation in real time.
+A live monitoring is shown on a dedicated website which we made with simple CSS and HTML code.
+ESP32 and RaspberryPI bluetooth communication performs the function of raising and lowering the breaker (which is build with servo-motor) according to the parking lot situation.
+The information from the parking lot is shown on the website through web server which built on FLASK.
+The website displays a real-time footage of the parking lot along with the number of parking slots available.
+The information is updated every 5 seconds.

 ### IDEs